SimplGy/s3-txt-ui/README.md

     npm run sass-once

 If you add a brand-new sass file, make sure you `import` it somewhere (eg: index.js' `import './index.css';`)

+## Deploying

+This repo uses GitHub pages to deploy for convenience.
+The "deployment" consists of building the project, copying it to the `docs/` folder (Github convention), and pushing to remote.

+    npm run deploy
+    # git commit/push

 ## Todo list